gizero/git-course-smartlis/slides.md

 + rebasing replays changes from one line of work onto another in the order they were introduced
 + merging takes the endpoints and merges them together
 + the only difference between merging and rebasing is the resulting history, not the content
++ rebase catches merge conflicts on a commit-by-commit

 --->